Item #25248 AN APPEAL TO THE PEOPLE AGAINST THE BULLY AND CONVICT POWER. TO THE DEMOCRACY OF THE STATE OF NEW YORK. New York Democratic Party.

 [New York?
 1853].
 16pp, caption title [as issued].
 Disbound, bit of loosening.
 Else Very Good.

 This rare pamphlet illustrates the hatred between the two factions of New York State's Democratic Party: Hunkers and Barn-Burners or, as they were also known, Hards and Softs.
 Hunkers supported the National Democratic Party.
-Barn-Burners were anti-slavery Democrats, alienated by the Party's southern domination,and support of slavery and the Fugitive Slave Act.
+Barn-Burners were anti-slavery Democrats, alienated by the Party's southern domination, support of slavery and the Fugitive Slave Act.
+The dispute presaged the dissolution of the National Democratic Party at the 1860 presidential elections.

 Price: $500.00